jgraley/inferno-cpp2v/src/node/node_interface.md

 ### 3.1 `Matcher`

 Defines two virtual functions:
- - `virtual bool IsSubcategory( const Matcher *source_archetype ) const = 0;`
+ - `virtual bool IsSubcategory( const Matcher &candidate ) const;`
- - `virtual bool IsLocalMatch( const Matcher *candidate ) const;`
+ - `virtual bool IsLocalMatch( const Matcher &candidate ) const;`

-`IsSubcategory()` returns true if `source_archetype` is a non-strict subcategory of the category upon which the method was called.
+`IsSubcategory()` returns true if `candidate` is a non-strict subcategory of the category upon which the method was called.
 This method needs to be implemented separately in each type of node due to the limitations of C++.
 However, the required implementation is produced by including the macro `MATCHER_FUNCTION` (no semicolon required) in the node's class definition.

-`IsLocalMatch()` returns true if the candidate is (a) the same as or (b) a member of the category described by the object upon which the method was called.
-It defaults to a call to `IsSubcategory()`.
+`IsLocalMatch()` returns true if `candidate` is (a) a non-strict subcategory of the category upon which the method was called and (b) mateches all of the callee object's local data members.
+It calls `IsSubcategory()` to establish (a) and then `IsLocalMatchCovariant()` to establish (b) - this must be filled in by node implementations that have local data members.

 Under our set-theoretical view of a tree, subcategory corresponds to subset.
 So `IsSubcategory()` would be the correct implementation for `IsLocalMatch()` on nodes that do not contain any data members and are therefore entirely defined by their type.
 If a node has members that point to other nodes, we ignore them in the matcher, which is the reason for the word `Local` in the function name.
-If there are data members of other type, it may be necessary to override `IsLocalMatch()` with a new, stricter check on the data members.
+If there are data members of other type, it may be necessary to override `IsLocalMatchCovariant()` with a new, stricter check on the data members.

-Ultimately the choice of how to override `IsLocalMatch()` lies with the user, but the semantics must be consistent across the whole node interface the presented to the generic tools.
+Ultimately the choice of how to override `IsLocalMatchCovariant()` lies with the user, but the semantics must be consistent across the whole node interface the presented to the generic tools.

 ### 3.2 `Orderable`

 Note: `Orderable` is a general-purpose class within Vida Nova.
 It's usage in the `Node` class hierarchy is simplified relative to it's general usage.
 Only the overloads necessry for `Node` classes is given here.

 Over-ride one virtual function:
- - `virtual Orderable::Diff OrderCompare3WayLocal( const Orderable &right, OrderProperty order_property ) const;`
+ - `virtual Orderable::Diff OrderCompare3WayCovariant( const Orderable &right, OrderProperty order_property ) const;`

-Override this exactly when `IsLocalMatch()` is over-ridden, and implement a comparison on _only_ the local data members (making no reference to child pointers).
+Override this exactly when `IsLocalMatchCovariant()` is over-ridden, and implement a comparison on _only_ the local data members (making no reference to child pointers).

-The comparison should be equivalent to `*this - *candidate` so that the return value is:
+The comparison should be equivalent to `*this - candidate` so that the return value is:
- - negative if `*this` is _before_ `*candidate`;
+ - negative if `*this` is _before_ `candidate`;
- - positive if `*this` is _after_ `*candidate`;
+ - positive if `*this` is _after_ `candidate`;
  - zero otherwise.

 `order_property` should be checked: if `STRICT` then a strict ordering should be implemented, even if this requires comparison of pointers.
 If `REPEATABLE`, only repeatable comparisons should be included.